Geodels/gospl/docs/tech_guide/dep.rst

   The Priority-Flood begins by adding all of the edge cells to the priority queue.
 Queued cells are represented by a black circle.
 Each edge cell is the mouth of its own watershed, represented with different colours here.
 The queue's lowest cell c is dequeued and its neighbours added to the queue; the neighbours inherit c's watershed label.
 Depressions are filled in.
 When two different watersheds meet, the maximum elevation of the two meeting cells is noted: here there are five distinct elevation levels and the two watersheds meet at an elevation of 5.
 If this noted elevation is the lowest of any meeting of the two watersheds, it is retained as the watersheds' spillover elevation (adapted from Barnes et al. (2014)).

-In :mod:`gospl`, the priority-flood algorithm proposed in `Barnes et al. (2016) <https://arxiv.org/pdf/1606.06204.pdf>`_ is implemented.
+In goSPL, the priority-flood algorithm proposed in `Barnes et al. (2016) <https://arxiv.org/pdf/1606.06204.pdf>`_ is implemented.
 It provides a solution to remove automatically flat surfaces.

-The approach proposed in :mod:`gospl` is more general than the one in the initial paper.
+The approach proposed in goSPL is more general than the one in the initial paper.
 First, it handles both regular and irregular meshes, allowing for complex distributed meshes to be used as long as a clear definition of inter-mesh connectivities is available.
 Secondly, to prevent iteration over unnecessary vertices (such as marine regions), it is possible to define a minimal elevation (i.e. sea-level position) above which the algorithm is performed.
 Finally, it creates directions over flat regions allowing for downstream flows in cases where the entire volume of a depression is filled.

 .. important::